What Is Tort Insurance?

 What does tort mean in car insurance?

 Tort in car insurance refers to your legal right to sue another driver for damages after an accident.
 It determines whether you can recover compensation for pain and suffering or only economic losses like medical bills and lost wages.
 States with tort options let you choose between full access to sue (full tort) or limited access with restrictions (limited tort).
-This choice primarily exists in Pennsylvania, New Jersey, and Kentucky, and it affects your ability to recover non-economic damages when another driver causes your injuries.
+This choice exists only in Pennsylvania, New Jersey, and Kentucky, and it affects your ability to recover non-economic damages when another driver causes your injuries.

 Can I sue with limited tort in Pennsylvania?